omergulen/awesome-tdd/README.md

 - [Understanding TDD with Django](http://arunrocks.com/understanding-tdd-with-django/) - by Arun Ravindran.

 ## React.js

+### Books React
+- [Outside-In Frontend Development](https://outsidein.dev/) - A free online book walking through applying the outside-in style of TDD to React.
+By Josh Justice.

 ### Guides React
 - [React TDD guide](https://github.com/zpratt/react-tdd-guide) - A series of examples on how to TDD React by Zach Pratt.